Wordfest 25@25: Eden Robinson & Emily St. John Mandel

 Eden Robinson has matriarchal tendencies.
 Doesn’t have a pressure cooker, but knows how to jar salmon.
 Her smoked salmon will not likely kill you.
 Hobbies: Shopping for the Apocalypse, using vocabulary as a weapon, nominating cousins to council while they’re out of town, chair yoga, looking up possible diseases or syndromes on the interwebs, perfecting gluten-free bannock and playing Mah-jong.
 Be warned, she writes novels and tends to be cranky when interrupted.

-About Return of the Trickster
+About Trickster Drift

 About Emily St. John Mandel

 Emily St. John Mandel is the author of four novels, including Station Eleven, which was a finalist for a National Book Award and the PEN/Faulkner Award; won the 2015 Arthur C. Clarke Award, the Toronto Book Award and the Morning News Tournament of Books; and has been translated into 31 languages.
 A previous novel, The Singer’s Gun, was the 2014 winner of the Prix Mystère de la Critique in France.
 Her short fiction and essays have been anthologized in numerous collections, including The Best American Mystery Stories 2013.
 She is a staff writer for The Millions.
 She lives in New York City with her husband and daughter.

 About The Glass Hotel

 From the award-winning author of Station Eleven, The Glass Hotel is a captivating novel of money, beauty, white-collar crime, ghosts and moral compromise in which a woman disappears from a container ship off the coast of Mauritania and a massive Ponzi scheme implodes in New York, dragging countless fortunes with it.